Conscious Sedation in Dentistry: Applications and Benefits

 Last update: 08 February, 2023

-Conscious sedation can help people who, out of fear, don’t go for regular dental check-ups.
-This is good because dentists must be able to detect problems in their early stages.
+Many people don’t go for regular dental check-ups due to fear.
+By doing so, dentists are unable to detect problems in their early stages.

-When they come to the office, because pain or the inability to use their mouth normally forces them to seek help, the pathologies are usually bad.
+When they go to the clinic, because pain or the inability to use their mouth normally forces them to seek help, the pathologies are usually very advanced.
 In these stages of the lesions, the treatments to restore health are much more complex, long, uncomfortable, and expensive.

 To avoid reaching these extremes, patients can resort to conscious sedation in dentistry.
 We’ll tell you everything you need to know about this procedure that allows for more pleasant and less uncomfortable experiences when visiting the dentist.